priyankaahire/chat-application/server-side/README.md

 ## Start
 Run `npm start` The socket.io server will be running on port 8080.

-## Run Server using following cammnd
+## Run Server using following command
 Install dependencies and gulp file for build project.

 1. cd server-side